 “Now wait a minute,” said Rabel.
 “You still have to sign—”

-He ignored he lawyer, grabbed his backpack and ran out of the office.
-The weight of the backpack should have been confirmation enough, but as he stumbled out the front door of Guggenheim Hall and down the stairs, he unzipped the main pouch and looked inside.
+He ignored the lawyer, grabbed his backpack, and ran out of the office.
+The weight of the backpack should have been confirmation enough, but after he stumbled out the front door of Guggenheim Hall and down the stairs, he unzipped the main pouch and looked inside.
 The beaker was still there, filled to the brim with bluish-white pearls that flickered and pulsed and for all the world looked like encapsulated tongues of white fire.
-I must get back to the lab.
+I have to get back to the lab.

-Christian squeezed his eyes shut, fully expecting the Toyota Tundra to smash him to the pavement, smearing his body into paste, and crushing his beaker of plasma balls into a coruscant fireball.
-But none of that happened.
+Christian squeezed his eyes shut, fully expecting the Toyota Tundra to smash him to the pavement, smear his body into paste, and crush his beaker of plasma balls into a coruscant fireball.
+None of that happened.
 He wasn’t exactly sure what had happened.
 Only that the mid-morning chill and smell of wet snow had been replaced by a warm numbness and the faint scent of curried lime.
-And though he had leaped, he still hadn’t landed.
-His body had stopped falling but hadn’t touched the ground.
+And though he had sprung forward, he still hadn’t landed.
+His body had stopped falling but hadn’t yet touched the ground.
 Maybe it would help if I opened my eyes.

-He did, but whether it helped or not was debatable.
-He was back at Hubert’s off-campus lab—unit 411, at the corner of Violet Street and Corporate, in a small warehouse four miles away from campus.
+He did, but whether that helped was debatable.
+He was back at Hubert’s off-campus lab—Unit 411, at the corner of Violet Street and Corporate—in a small warehouse four miles away from campus.
 The warehouse was vacant except for a workbench and the remnants of his dinner from the night before.
-The scene looked the same as it had in Christian’s memory at his moment of clarity back in Hayman’s office: empty containers of coconut soup and brown rice, scattered equipment, his over-turned toolbox, and at the center of the warehouse, blast marks from the explosion that had created the beaker’s contents.
+The scene looked the same as it had in Christian’s memory at his moment of clarity back in Hayman’s office: empty containers of coconut soup and brown rice, scattered equipment, his over-turned toolbox, a gash like a lightning strike in the far cement wall, and at the center of the warehouse, blast marks from the explosion that had created the beaker’s contents.
 But how did I get here?
 Did I really open a portal?
 Why does everything look fuzzy?
-And why haven’t I fallen?
+And why haven’t I landed?

-He dared to glance down and wished he hadn’t.
-His feet were floating above the warehouse floor and between it and his shoes was a curved band of white that spread out in a faded sheath up and around his body like a giant soap bubble.
-He must have created the bubble the moment he’d leaped, forming it around himself like a protective shell.
+He dared to glance down, then wished he hadn’t.
+His feet were floating above the warehouse floor, supported by a curved band of white that spread out in a faded sheath up and around his body like a giant soap bubble.
+He must have created the bubble the moment he’d jumped, forming it around himself like a protective shell.
 It reminded him of the plasma coating surrounding the photons—the “tongues of white fire”—in the beaker.
 How did I do that?
 Why can I do that?
 His eyes drifted back to the blast marks.
 And his earlier memory returned like an electric shock.

 Copyright © 2020 AJ Kilgore